LoginRadius/phonegap-sdk/README.md

-# LoginRadius

-LoginRadius PhoneGap library provides access to LoginRadius.

-LoginRadius is a unified social API platform that combines 30 major social platforms into a single simplified and maintenance-free API.
-With LoginRadius' API, websites and mobile apps can implement social login, capture user social data, enable social sharing, add single sign-on, and more.
+LoginRadius centralizes it all in one place, making it easy to manage and access.
+Easily integrate LoginRadius with all of your third-party applications, like MailChimp, Google Analytics, Livefyre and many more, making it easy to utilize the data you are capturing.

 LoginRadius helps businesses boost user engagement on their web/mobile platform, manage online identities, utilize social media for marketing, capture accurate consumer data, and get unique social insight into their customer base.

-Please visit http://apidocs.loginradius.com/v2.0/docs/phonegap for more information.
+Please visit [here](http://www.loginradius.com/) for more information.

+# sdk-phonegap-customer-identity
+Customer Identity SDK for phonegap